13 Little Etiquette Rules to Follow When You’re Dining at a Restaurant

 Everyone should order the same number of courses

 Agree with your companion or companions upon whether or not you want appetizers or desserts.
 That way, you will start and finish your meals at the same time.
-Find out 50 more etiquette rules you should always practice—your server will thank you.
+Learn more about these etiquette rules that you should always practice—your server will thank you.

 Hold your wineglass by the stem